-Do you know that according to recent data, an average employee spends little under 40% of his or her day on the actual job?
+Do you know that according to recent data, an average employee spends a little under 40% of his or her day on the actual job?
 So, what happens to the rest of the day?
 It gets eaten up by redundant tasks, meetings, emails, and unnecessary activities.
-This highlights the importance of proper planning and forecasting your projects and resources.
+This highlights the importance of proper planning and forecasting of your projects and resources.
 It also means that it is very crucial to use the company's resources in the best possible way.
 What do we mean by resources here?
-It includes financial resources, people or human skills, equipment, or material utilization, and much more.
-Proper planning and effective resource management can help organizations to succeed and be ahead of their competitors.
-There are few principles that guarantee effective resource planning and management.
-But before moving to that, let's understand what is meant by resource management?
+It includes financial resources, people or human skills, equipment, material utilization, and much more.
+Proper planning and effective resource management can help organizations succeed and be ahead of their competitors.
+There are a few principles that guarantee effective resource planning and management.
+But before moving to that, let's understand what is meant by resource management.

 The main goal of project management is to collaborate various resources, processes, and technology to deliver the intended outcome.
 Thus, resources play a very significant role in the success of any project.
 So, what is meant by resource management?
 It is how you are managing or using your available resources.
 Therefore, resource management means maximizing the productivity of your resources towards the desired goal by managing them in an efficient manner.

 To master effective resource management, the first step is to get a clear understanding of the end objective and the available capacity.
 You also need to get an insight into the competencies of the resource pool, their working style, and your future pipeline.
 Effective resource management involves planning, scheduling, and allocating your resources in such a way that maximizes efficiency.
 For this, project managers need visibility into key performance metrics and all details about the available resources.
 This is why a well-planned and effective resource management strategy is vital for your projects to succeed.